-A trigger action does have some limitations, though; for example, it cannot contain dynamic parameters or alter the table on which the trigger is defined.
-See the "Triggered-SQL-statement" section of the "CREATE TRIGGER statement" topic in the Derby Reference Manual for details.
+A trigger action has limitations; for example, it cannot contain dynamic parameters or alter the table on which the trigger is defined.
+These limitations are detailed in the "triggeredSQLStatement" section of the "CREATE TRIGGER statement" topic in the Derby Reference Manual.